-This site is produced by the Office of Environment and Heritage.
+This site is produced by the Department of Planning, Industry and Environment (DPIE).
 It has been designed to be as accessible to as many users as possible, including:

 - people with disabilities who may use assistive technologies, and